-I got ready and was feeling the usual butterflies before a first date but my housemate, Laura was sending messages to help my nerves.
+I got ready and was feeling the usual butterflies before a first date but my housemate was sending messages to help my nerves.

 I got off at the tube station and checked my phone:

-I sent Laura my location, she likes to make sure I’m safe when meeting dates (psychopaths – “DEBBIE IT’S SAYING YOU’RE IN THE RIVER THAMES?!”)
+I sent my housemate my location, she likes to make sure I’m safe when meeting dates

-I approached and saw the 6’2, muscular male stood by the river.
+And I approached the bridge and saw a 6’2, muscular male stood by the river.

 Step by step I got closer and he turned, our eyes met.